 There are some common construction terms for wood furniture that come up again and again.
-What does it mean when the manufacturer says it is made of hardwood?
-Softwood?
-Engineered wood?
-Here is your chance to find out before you buy wood furniture next time.
+Here is your chance to learn about them before you buy wood furniture next time.

 All wood construction simply means that all parts are made of wood.
 However, the piece of furniture may include some combination of solid wood and engineered wood.

 An artificially laminated surface consists of plastic, foil, or paper that is printed with a wood grain pattern.
 This is then bonded to a composite such as particleboard or medium density fiberboard.